A complete introduction to tags in Studio 5000 Logix Designer

 .png)

-There are lots of other data types that can be used in Studio 5000 Logix Designer.
+There are lots of other data types you can use in Studio 5000 Logix Designer.
 For example, you could use a tag with the data type SINT, INT, or DINT to store a whole number.
-The difference between these data types is the amount of memory that they use - a SINT uses one byte, an INT uses two bytes, and a DINT uses four bytes.
+The difference between these data types is the amount of memory they use: a SINT uses one byte, an INT uses two bytes, and a DINT uses four bytes.
+Tags that use less memory can store a smaller range of values.

 Tags can have additional attributes.

-Some attributes, like the Description attribute let you give a tag more context by adding a description to the tag.
+Some attributes, like the Description attribute, let you give a tag more context by adding a description to it.

 .png)